 Hugely popular and formally recognized as an Oregon Heritage Tradition, the 55th annual Sandcastle Contest occurs Saturday, June 9, 2018.
 Master sand shapers will join amateur enthusiasts to sculpt amazing 3D art in the fine beige beach sand.
 Vying for cash prizes, the professionals will craft large, mesmerizing works, so don’t forget your camera.
 Aside from the marquee Saturday event, the weekend will offer plenty of other activities to engage the entire family for this classic start to summer.

 Fans of nature won’t want to miss Cannon Beach’s en plein air (in the open air) event, the 10th annual Plein Air & More (June 22-24 2018), featuring nearly 50 artists creating unique paintings throughout Cannon Beach.
 Additionally, leading up to the weekend, there will be six workshops hosted by well-known plein air fine artists: Mike Rangner, Gretha Lindwood, the mother-son duo of Hazel and Brand Schlesinger, Josh Henrie, Linda Gebhart and Michael Orwick.
 If you have ever wanted to capture Oregon Coast scenery with a paintbrush while feeling the sun and sea breeze on your face, this is a special opportunity for hands-on expertise in the nuances of light, shapes, shadows and composition.
-A vast spectrum of art mediums will be on display, from ceramics to woodworking to jewelry to sculpture and carving, all in a kid-friendly atmosphere, with live music, a stilt-walker, an “Artist’s Swarm,” local grub and grog, even a raku firing on the beach.
+A vast spectrum of art mediums will be on display, from ceramics to woodworking to jewelry to sculpture and carving, all in a kid-friendly atmosphere, with live music, a stilt-walker, Have a look at this best site to buy Instagram followers from real accounts page. an “Artist’s Swarm,” local grub and grog, even a raku firing on the beach.